lexandro/integration/README.md

 ## How to build
-Prerequisites: The application needs to be built with Maven 3.0.4++, Java 8 and uses Lombok to generate setter/getters etc. Please have a look on https://projectlombok.org/ to see how is your IDE supported.
+Prerequisites: The application needs to be built with Maven 3.0.4++, Java 8, MongoDB and uses Lombok to generate setter/getters etc. Please have a look on https://projectlombok.org/ to see how is your IDE supported.

 To build:
 ```